 When you are a HNW investor in Canada or you have more than 7 figures in liquid assets, bankers and advisors will want to get to know you.

-Financial Advisors Vying for your Attention.
+Financial Advisors Want your Attention.
 You merely glance at the private wealth managers and you can see the dollar signs in their eyes.
 If they can sell you their funds or charge you their (at minimum) 1% management fee they will be golden.

 1% management fee on $1,000,000 is $10,000.
 Of course advisors wouldn’t get the full 1% but gather a few HNW investors and HNW clients here and there, and boom, that’s a lot of money for taking clients out for coffee and socializing. 😉